tommideso/Progetto_LabASSI/user-stories.md

 And I click on the pay button
 Then I should see an error message

+## Feature 10: User sends a message

+As a logged user
+I want to send a message
+So that I can chat with the chef

+### Scenario 1: User sends a message from a chat page

+Given I am on a chat page
+And I compile the message form
+Then I should see the message I sent in the chat

 # Admin

 ## Feature 1: Chef search and select